L.A. Reid: 2004–2012: Island Def Jam Music Group and The X Factor

 Following the merger of Sony and BMG, L.A.
 Reid was released from his contract at Arista in 2004 and became the chairman and CEO of The Island Def Jam Music Group in February 2004.
 Reid is noted for bringing Mariah Carey's career back to prominence with her multi-platinum 2005 album The Emancipation of Mimi after her career had stalled from 2001 to 2003 with less than stellar sales and general lack of public interest for her two previous projects, Glitter and Charmbracelet.

 Reid also played a role in the successes of artists such as Kanye West, Rihanna, Bon Jovi, and Justin Bieber and was credited for the musical comeback of Jennifer Lopez with her 2011 album Love?.
 Reid stepped down as Chairman/CEO of Island Def Jam in March 2011.

-In early 2011 Reid became a judge on the U.S. version of the British television singing competition The X Factor, alongside its creator and former American Idol judge Simon Cowell, 80s pop star Paula Abdul and former Pussycat Dolls singer Nicole Scherzinger, who replaced British recording artist Cheryl Cole.
+In early 2011, Reid became a judge on The X Factor USA for the first season, alongside creator and former American Idol judge Simon Cowell, pop star and dancer Paula Abdul and former Pussycat Dolls singer Nicole Scherzinger, who replaced British recording artist Cheryl Cole.

 Reid was assigned the Boys category throughout the competition, aided by friend and singer Rihanna at the Judges' Houses stage of the competition in The Hamptons.
 His final four acts were Marcus Canty, Chris Rene, Astro and Phillip Lomax.
 Lomax was eliminated on week one of the Live Shows, with Astro being eliminated on week six.
-Marcus Canty came fourth in the competition and was eliminated by the public vote in the semi-final (week eight).
-Chris Rene was Reid's most successful act who came third overall in the competition, bested by Josh Krajcik (who was mentored by Nicole Scherzinger) in second place and Melanie Amaro (mentored by Simon Cowell) who won the show.
+Marcus Canty became the eighth contestant eliminated in the competition and was eliminated by the public vote in the semi-final (week eight).
+Chris Rene was Reid's most successful contestant who became the last contestant eliminated in the competition, bested by Josh Krajcik (who was mentored by Nicole Scherzinger) runner-up and Melanie Amaro (mentored by Simon Cowell) who won the show.
 After the season ended, Reid worked with Astro, Marcus Canty and Chris Rene on their music careers.

 In July 2011, Reid became the chairman and CEO of Epic Records.
 The label's roster included various former Jive Records artists.

-In September 2012, Reid returned for The X Factors second season along with Simon Cowell, while Nicole Scherzinger and Paula Abdul were axed from the panel, along with Season 1 host Steve Jones.
-Joining the judging panel were new judges Britney Spears and Demi Lovato, while Khloé Kardashian and Mario Lopez replaced Jones as co-hosts.
-Reid's team of finalists in the "over 25's" included Tate Stevens, the winner of the season.
+In 2012, Reid returned for the second season of The X Factor USA along with Simon Cowell, while Nicole Scherzinger and Paula Abdul were axed from the panel, along with Season 1 host Steve Jones.
+Joining the judging panel were new judges Demi Lovato and Britney Spears, while Khloé Kardashian and Mario Lopez replaced Jones as co-hosts.
+Reid's category in the "Over 25s" included Tate Stevens, the winner of the season.

 Reid announced in December 2012 that he would not return for the third season in 2013 and was replaced by former judge of The X Factor UK, Kelly Rowland.